Lady-aouto/brick-breaker-game/README.md

 ### Main.java

-This file is built to create a window to display the game inside it "The red rectangle illustrate the the frame window". <br/><br/>
+This file is built to create a window to display the game inside it "The red rectangle illustrate the frame window". <br/><br/>
 ![The Frame window](Images_of_ReadomeFile/WindowFrame.png)